voschezang/coding-handbook/intelligence/knowledge.md

         - A *fact* is a statement that is claimed to be true.

     - Generalization.
 In what conditions is the statement applicable?
 - Usefulness.
 A subjective lens.
     - How useful is this statement, to a subject?
 - News.
 The relation between other (previous) statements.
     - Triviality or novelty.
-How obvious are they?
+How obvious are they? *"Eureka!"*
+    - Plausibility.
 How consistent are they with the status quo?
+Does it conform to to the cultural scheme? *"That's insane!"*
     - [Surprisal](https://en.wikipedia.org/wiki/Entropy_(information_theory)) value.
-How much information does it entail?
+How much information does it entail? *"Unbelievable!"*

 Suppose someone recorded the result of 5 coin tosses.
 If the head-tail ratio was balanced this would be a low-value fact.
 If the ratio was skewed they the value of this fact would be higher, as it provides novel information about the coin.